 [Update: Since this blog post was first published in 2010, some design elements of The Stranger may have changed, but the spirited visual mission has not.
 Find lots of fun new links celebrating the paper’s 25th anniversary at the bottom of this post.
 To be clear, this was not one of my redesign projects; rather, it’s among publications I have admired for a while, and have discussed with my students and clients.
 Happy birthday, Stranger! – RR]

 My client newspapers do not always find it helpful for me to just show up and offer my No. 1 piece of consultatory advice: “Stop being so boring,” bop them over the head (Dogbert-style) with a rolled-up newspaper, and leave.
 They say: Ron, we want specifics.
 We want role models to aspire to.

 I also share ideas picked up in my travels.
 In today’s column, I present a curated potpourri of cool things observed in the print edition of The Stranger, Seattle’s venerable alt-weekly, in hopes that other papers who read this might become less boring, draw new readers and advertisers, and better serve their communities.
-Editor Christopher Frizzelle and his staff obviously know how to do it, care about the details, and look like they’re having great fun. (“It’s true that it’s a marvelous place to work – best job on the West Coast, I always say,” he wrote to say today.)
+Editor Christopher Frizzelle and his staff obviously know how to do it, care about the details, and look like they’re having great fun. (“It’s true that it’s a marvelous place to work – best job on the West Coast, I always say,” he emailed to say.)

 Even their house ads are snarky, buzzy, informative and fun.

 Well maybe not always, but check this out, for their nightclub iPhone app, called Cocktail Compass.
 (Not “Nightlife Planner App” which a lot of other papers would call it.
 Pffft.)
 “Easy to use, even with Drunkie-Fingers ™!”
 (See earlier blog post: Does your newspaper’s marketing suck?
 Probably.)

 They give enough of a shit about their columnists to brand them, with mug shots.